AP VoteCast: Iowa Democratic voters seek fundamental change

 Along with health care, climate change was identified as the top issue facing the country by 3 in 10 Iowa voters.

-Among all caucus-goers, nearly 9 in 10 expressed support for a tax on the use of carbon-based fuels, including oil, coal and natural gas.
+Among all caucusgoers, nearly 9 in 10 expressed support for a tax on the use of carbon-based fuels, including oil, coal and natural gas.
 Nearly half were strongly in favor of the proposal.

 _______

 AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for The Associated Press and Fox News.
-The survey of 2,795 voters in Iowa was conducted for seven days, concluding as polls closed.
+The survey of 2,795 voters in Iowa was conducted for seven days, concluding as the caucuses began.
 Interviews were conducted in English or Spanish.
 The survey is based on interviews with a random sample of registered voters drawn from the state voter file.
 The margin of sampling error for voters is estimated to be plus or minus 3.0 percentage points.
 Find more details about AP VoteCast’s methodology at http://www.ap.org/votecast.